astronomer/airflow-guides/guides/astro-customer-onboarding.md

 - Resource Controls (soon adjustable directly through the Astronomer UI)

-- Enteprise-level support from a group of Airflow aficionados dedicated to keep your workflows up and running (get in touch with us for pricing details)
+- Enterprise-level support from a group of Airflow aficionados dedicated to keep your workflows up and running (get in touch with us for pricing details)

 ## Astronomer: Enterprise Edition